 And our pick is, BunnyCDN!!
 Here’s why:

 – Ease of use: Integration is as simple as A-B-C. The blog can be put on BunnyCDN within a few clicks, using their WordPress plugin.

 – Cost-effectiveness: Even with 10+ websites with good to high traffic on the CDN, our CDN costs stay around $1 or less than that per month.

-– Distributed server network: BunnyCDN has 50+ data centres spread across the world, which makes the websites hop lightning fast.
+– Distributed server network: BunnyCDN has 50+ data centers spread across the world, which makes the websites hop lightning fast.
 Users ghetto choose the locations based on where the major chunk of visitors is from, thereby reducing the page load times further.

 – Server infrastructure: BunnyCDN has a globally distributed network of superfast SSD servers.

-– Support: Our experience with BunnyCDN SUpport has been nothing less than Stellar.
+– Support: Our experience with BunnyCDN support has been nothing less than Stellar.
 The 24/7 support offered by BunnyCDN, responds to your queries quickly.